You are here

 Andrea Honigsfeld

-Andrea Honigsfeld, EdD, is Professor in the School of Education at Molloy College, Rockville Centre, New York.
+Andrea Honigsfeld, EdD, is professor in the School of Education at Molloy College, Rockville Centre, New York.
 Before entering the field of teacher education, she was an English-as-a-foreign-language teacher in Hungary (Grades 5–8 and adult) and an English-as-a-second-language teacher in New York City (Grades K–3 and adult).
 She also taught Hungarian at New York University.
-She was the recipient of a doctoral fellowship at St. John’s University, New York, where she conducted research on individualized instruction and learning styles.
-She has published extensively on working with English language learners and providing individualized...
+She was the recipient of a doctoral fellowship at St. John’s University, New York, where she conducted research on individualized instruction.
+She has published extensively on working with multilingual learners and teacher collaboration.
+She received a Fulbright Award...
 More About Author

 Purchasing options